Polish concordat (1993) : Text and criticism

 ♦ Zając also worried about the many mentions of Canon Law (in Articles 4, 5, 7, 8, 10, 14, 16, 19 and 22).
 He reminded the Foreign Minister that for Poland to obligate itself to obey the law of a foreign power meant the loss of some of its own sovereignty.

 ♦ Polish humanists have noted that during its seven drafts the Constitution was adjusted to prevent any challange to the concordat.
 “The provision on the separation of Church and State was replaced with an enigmatic wording providing for their ‘mutual impartiality.’”
 (See the 1997 Constitution, Article 25.3, which is echoed in Article 1, below).
-The concordat was drawn up before the Constitution in order to be, in the delicate phrase of a Churchman, a “preparation” for it.
+The concordat was drawn up before the Constitution in order to be, in the delicate phrase of a cleric, a “preparation” for it.

 ♦ Priest and professor, Piotr Mazurkiewicz, expressed doubts about the use being made of the Church prerogative, granted in the concordat, of “legal personality”.
 Since in Polish law there is no explicit recognition of a public law personality for any legal entity, the "legal status" conferred in Article 4.1 on the Polish Church will refer to civil-legal personality.
 However, according to this legal expert, the Polish Church and its organs are acting as if they had legal personality under public law in actual practice.